 When it comes to doing home improvement jobs, the older generation is much more experienced and willing to do these jobs themselves.
-To keep up the level of decoration and renovation in this sector, new generations should be interested and willing to learn DIY skills as well.
-This is important to both the DIY retailers and the manufacturers of the products, for the simple reason that if consumers can do the home improvement jobs themselves, hiring a professional is not necessary and higher budgets remain to invest in the home improvement project.
+To keep up the level of decoration and renovation in this sector, new generations should be interested and willing to learn the DIY skills as well.
+This is important to both the DIY retailers as well as the manufacturers of the products.
+For the simple reason that if consumers can do the home improvement jobs themselves, hiring a professional is not necessary and higher budgets remain to invest in the home improvement project.

 Great interest in learning DIY skills among youngsters

 The European DIY consumers clearly have interest in learning more DIY skills.
 From the group youngsters (aged 18-34) who are generally the starters on the housing market, 85% is open to learning more DIY skills.
 Half of this group is interested in general, the other half only is interested when it is relevant to them.
 If we compare these percentages with the older generation we notice significant differences.
 Among the 55+ group more than a third is not interested at all.
 Furthermore, within the group youngsters there’s just as much interest among men and women to learn DIY skills.
 Though their interest is at the same level, they do differ in the type of skills they want to learn.
 The men are relatively more interested in learning about constructive DIY jobs while the women are highly interested in learning more decorative skills.

 To learn these skills multiple channels are demanded.
 Zooming in on the youngsters, the channels from which they prefer to gain knowledge vary from online videos, in-person assistance from a relative or professional to reading articles and attending workshops.
 This tells DIY retailers and manufacturers that they should offer their content via multiple channels.
 The advantage is that other age groups have similar preferences when it comes to learning DIY skills.
 Just as with the youngsters, the online videos are mentioned the most among the age group 55+.